Burning acid behind ant bites spotted around two stars

 The complex organic molecules they observed using the space observatory’s Mid-Infrared Instrument included acetic acid, a component of vinegar, and ethanol, also known as alcohol.

 The team also found single molecules of formic acid, which causes the burning sensation associated with ant bites, as well as sulfur dioxide, methane and formaldehyde.
-Scientists think that sulfur compounds like sulfur dioxide could have played a key role on the early Earth that eventually paved the way for life to form.
+Scientists think that sulfur compounds like sulfur dioxide might have played a key role on the early Earth that eventually paved the way for life to form.

 The newly detected molecules were spotted as icy compounds around IRAS 2A and IRAS 23385, which are two protostars, or stars so young that they have not yet formed planets.
 The Stars form from rotating clouds of gas and dustand the material left over from star formation gives rise to planets.